-This phenomenon is initially observed when performing daily tasks such as taking a shower, closing the door with kitty on the other side.
+Kitty may experience psychological discomfort when kitty-owner leaves the home.
+This is initially observed when performing daily tasks such as closing the door with kitty on the other side.
 To reassure kitty, leave doors a bit open.
-Kitty likes to watch the shower system when in use.
+Make sure to reassure kitty by saying 'coming-back' each time you leave.

 Sometimes kitty furs becomes attached to clothing or various objects in the home environment.
 This is normal.

 Kitty play sometimes includes gentle biting or paw manipulations.
 If kitty plays too rough then hold kitty down and speak gently.

 Kitty sleep is cute, but is kitty really zzz?

-When a shower is necessary, start with a little bit of water on kitty paw.
+Kitty will likely resist all forms of water applications.
+Start with warm water in a bowl and use a cloth.
+Then a little bit of water on kitty paw.
 Avoid the face.
 Give consistent positive reassurance to kitty and get the task done as quickly as possible.

-•••••••• hold! • • • • • ok
+•••••••• keep holding• • • • • ok

-Allow kitty to observe or explore the outside world by allowing acces to window areas.
+Allow kitty to observe or explore the outside world by allowing access to window areas.
 At first, be more attentive if the window is open.
 Kitty enjoys the home environment and its comfort but, kitty may also like to explore the outside world and meet other kitty for kitty reasons.
 Kitty knows that freedom comes from within (the home).

 If kitty escapes make a poster (hint: bring snack-box).